Source of picture: BBC, https://www.bbc.co.uk/bitesize/guides/zqsqjsg/revision/2

 Simple and civil as though it may sound, the matter turned complicated when there existed a power imbalance or non-negotiable terms between two sides.
 What happened when such situations occurred?
 Particularly in England, when two parties cannot agree upon the amount, the King would then get involved in the case.
 The King would impose additional tariffs depending on the level of the injury or the social status of the offender.
 ‘A damaged bone, for example, was worth four shillings, and an eye worth fifty’.[1]
 The money, then, went into the hands of the King.

 Another problem also arises.
-The private settlement between two parties alone does not have deterrent or punishment effect.
-Such belief that fair compensation brings justice to repair the equal harm may perpetuate to do justice after criminally wrong acts have occurred, rather than preventing them from happening from the beginning.
+The private settlement between two parties alone does not have deterrent or punishment effect.[2]
+Such belief that fair compensation to equal harm may perpetuate the idea that it is alright to initiate a criminal act as long as somebody pay the compensatory money, rather than preventing them from happening from the beginning.
 This threatens the social harmony, security and prosperity that any community goes after, which invited the involvement of the third party in criminal justice – the State.
 Criminal law started to shift from something ‘in the hands of individuals’ to something regulated and controlled by the state.

 This helps shed light on why the substantive criminal law today is described as the list of offences that are prescribed by the State.
 Offenders are those who inflict harm upon the interests protected by the State.